 *Edith A. Hambie was born on this date in 1937.
 She was a Black scientist, research microbiologist, educator, and activist.

-She and her husband James had four children and seven grandchildren.
-Hambie was a devoted leader the New Beginning Full Gospel Baptist Church.
-She served as Chairperson of the Trustee Board and participated in numerous church programs geared at enhancing the quality of life of its members and the broader community.
-Edith Hambie died of breast cancer September 16, 2006 in Atlanta, Georgia.
+She and her husband, James, had four children and seven grandchildren.
+Hambie was a devoted leader of the New Beginning Full Gospel Baptist Church.
+She served as Chairperson of the Trustee Board and participated in numerous church programs to enhance the quality of life of its members and the broader community.
+Edith Hambie died of breast cancer in Atlanta, Georgia, on September 16, 2006.